freeipa/freeipa/workshop.rst

 ===========

 Some preparation is needed prior to the workshop.
-The workshop is designed to be carried out in a Vagrant_ environment that consists of several VMs.  **The goal of the preparation** is to be able to successfully ``vagrant up`` the VMs as the first step of the workshop.
+The workshop is designed to be carried out in a Vagrant_ environment that configures three virtual machines with all software network configuration ready for the workshop.

+several VMs.  **The goal of the preparation** is to be able to successfully ``vagrant up`` the VMs as the first step of the workshop.